eluinstra/ebms-admin/readme.txt

-ebms-admin-2.16.6.jar needs jdk 8 and is compiled and tested with openjdk 8 It now supports https for the web and soap interfaces as well as basic and client certificate authentication It supports now also (and defaults to) PKCS12 keystores.
+ebms-admin-2.16.x.jar and up needs jdk 8 and is compiled and tested with openjdk 8 It now supports https for the web and soap interfaces as well as basic and client certificate authentication It supports now also (and defaults to) PKCS12 keystores.
 If you want to use a database other then hsqldb, you have to provide the jdbc driver yourself